Rafael Barba: Character within SVU

 The series also provides a few details about Barba's family.
 He had a difficult relationship with his father; he says that the elder Barba "has been dead 15 years, and my hand still curls into a fist whenever I think of him".
 It is later revealed that his father died after falling into a diabetic coma.
 Regardless of how much he disliked his father, Barba could not bring himself to take him off life support, and so he simply let the disease take its course.
 He and his mother, Lucia (Mercedes Ruehl), take care of Barba's grandmother Catalina (Anne Betancourt).
 When Catalina can no longer take care of herself, Barba tries to have her moved to a retirement community against her will, rather than have Lucia leave her job as the principal of a charter school to take care of her.
 When Catalina dies of a heart attack shortly before the move, Barba blames himself.

 In the seventeenth season episode "Intersecting Lives", Barba goes after Riker's Island correctional officer Gary Munson (Brad Garrett), who is raping female inmates.
 As Barba brings charges against him, the entire prison guard system turns against him.
 A hit man threatens Barba in the courthouse elevator and on the steps outside following a press conference.
-In the following episode, "Heartfelt Passages", Barba reveals he had been receiving threats even before the Munson case; Rollins and her partner Dominick Carisi, Jr. (Peter Scanavino) proceed to help him identify them and assign him a security detail.
+In the following episode, "Heartfelt Passages", Barba reveals he had been receiving threats even before the Munson case; Rollins and Carisi proceed to help him identify them and assign him a security detail.

 In the season 18 episode "Know It All," Barba suddenly recuses himself from the investigation of rape/murder suspect David Willard (Chris Diamantopoulos), for whom Benson has requested a search warrant, and does not tell her the reason for his choice.
 Benson gets the warrant from another ADA, and a search of Willard's office turns up a disposable cell phone.
 One of its received calls is from a young girl, who proves to have a connection to Barba; her mother, a heroin addict, had been a witness in one of his cases years earlier.
 He had paid the mother to secure her testimony, knowing she would use the money to buy drugs, and she later died of an overdose.
 Barba started sending money to the daughter every month, and realizes that Willard must have hacked into his bank account in order to use this information against him.
 The episode ends with Barba uncertain about his future in the DA's office; in the next episode, "The Newsroom", he is back in the courtroom, telling Benson that he has just finished serving a suspension.